kitesi/music/README.md

         z.mp3
 ```

-But this is not a necessary, as any file in your music path will be considered.
-Files should follow some basic file naming rules: no new lines, no crazy characters, etc.
+But this is not necessary, as any file in your music path will be considered.
+Files should follow some basic file naming rules: no new lines, no crazy
+characters, etc.

-### Playing Music
+### Querying & Playing Music

 You can play music with the `play` command which will take in
 any amount of positional arguments, these are called terms.